marlonrichert/zsh-hist/README.md

 By default, hist asks for confirmation only when operating on multiple history entries.

-Actions (required; mutually exclusive): d  delete: remove from history e  edit:   remove from history, then modify & append as new f  fix:    remove from history, then load into buffer g  get:    load into buffer l  list:   look, but do not touch r  reload: re-initialize local history from file u  undo:   roll back to before last action in same session
+Actions (required; mutually exclusive): d  delete:     remove from history e  edit:       remove from history, then modify & append as new f  fix:        remove from history, then load into buffer g  get:        load into buffer l  list:       look, but do not touch n  normalize:  remove from history, then format & append as new r  reload:     re-initialize local history from file u  undo:       roll back to before last action in same session

-Selection (required for some actions; mutually exclusive): empty or 0        pushed lines positive integer  index from beginning of history negative integer  offset from end of history string            pattern to match; can select multiple entries
+Selection (required for some actions; mutually exclusive): no arg        pushed lines positive int  index from beginning of history negative int  offset from end of history string        pattern to match; can select multiple entries

 --Examples--

-Delete all history items starting with `fc `: hist d 'fc *'
+Fix (cut from history; paste into command line) the last history item: hist f -1

-List all history items starting with `git ` and ending with `lease`: hist l 'git *lease'
+List all command lines youve saved to history with the `push-line` widget hist l

-Fix the last history item: Cut from history, paste into command line. hist f -1
+Delete all history items ending with a newline or a semicolon: hist d $'*(\n|;)'
 ```

 ## Note about key bindings